yurkoturskiy/rudl/README.md

 ## Overview

-The main goal of RUDL is to provide seamless transition between different layouts.
+The main goal of RUDL is to provide seamless transition between different layouts on any change.

 ## Install